 Storebrand Livsforsikring has entered reinsurance contracts to limit the risk associated with major damage or disasters.
-Reinsurance covers risks, exceeding a lower limit9, associated with major single events and disasters that cause two or more deaths or instances of disability.
+Reinsurance covers risks, exceeding a lower limit, associated with major single events and disasters that cause two or more deaths or instances of disability.
 The company's maximum risk amount at its own expense is relatively high and the reinsured risk is therefore modest in size.

 Due to future margins influencing the technical provisions, there is risk associated with profitable customers leaving the company (risk of lapse) or that expenses become higher than expected.
 The risk of lapse is particularly related to defined contribution pension contracts.
-Storebrand Livsforsikring used to have a reinsurance agreement that covered loss of margin if lapse for defined contribution pensions exceeded a defined level.
-The transition into Individual pension account in 2021 includes a large one-time move of customers between the companies, which makes it difficult to identify real lapse.
-Consequently, the reinsurance was terminated in 2020.
-For Swedish unit-linked insurance in SPP the reinsurance contract is still applicable.